Is your dog constantly scratching, licking, or smelling… well, a little funky?

 What Is a Yeast Infection in Dogs?

 A yeast infection in dogs happens when there’s an overgrowth of yeast—specifically a fungus called Malassezia—on your dog’s skin.
 This type of yeast is normally present in small amounts, but when the balance gets thrown off, it can multiply fast and cause real discomfort.
+For itchy pups, a diet tailored to their needs like homemade dog food for allergies can make a difference.

 What Causes Yeast Infections in Dogs?